 The Ending Explained

-Ada (Federica Rosellini) was engaged to be married to Francesco but things got messy when he took a drastic step that ultimately brought a curse to him and his loved ones.
+Ada (Federica Rosellini) was engaged to be married to Francesco, but things got messy when he took a drastic step that ultimately cursed him and his loved ones.
 Teresa tells Emma the truth about Francesco’s story that Ada did not lose her child due to an illness but because of his doing.
 He was too young to be a father and did not want the child that Ada was expecting.
 When Ada refused to terminate the pregnancy, Francesco made the worst decision of his life.
 He resorted to dark magic in secrecy to get rid of the unborn child but wasn’t skilled enough to handle the evil forces; Ada suffered painfully because of this and ultimately ran away.

 Being a healer, Teresa was trying to help Ada just like she was trying for Sofia.
 The story follows the female characters and their sacrifices and struggles to keep Sofia safe from Ada.
 It seemed like the end of their troubles except for Francesco, who was presumed dead.